 Brighton: Café Landwer

-Watching all the fleet-footed runners tear their way up Beacon Street might put you in the mood for some light, plant-based fare that won’t weigh you down.
-Café Landwer will land just right.
-Although it’s not a vegetarian restaurant, the fast-casual outposts of the Israeli-founded chain have a lot herbivore-friendly options, especially during the breakfast service that runs through 3 p.m.
-Spicy shakshuka with vegan meatballs is a highlight, and so are the vitamin-packed fresh-squeezed juices like the Mediterranean Energy shake: raw tahini with date, banana, and soy milk.
+Watching all the fleet-footed runners tear their way up Beacon Street might put you in the mood for some light fare that won’t weigh you down, and Café Landwer will land just right.
+The casual spot—an outpost of an Israeli chain—has a lot of vegetarian-friendly options, especially during the breakfast service that runs through 3 p.m.
+Spicy shakshuka with vegan meatballs is a highlight, and so are the fresh-squeezed juices like the Mediterranean Energy shake: raw tahini with date, banana, and soy milk.

 Stoked Pizza Company. / Photo by Scott Goodwin